dmw51/reactiondataextractor/README.md

 There are three ways to install the package.
 The first option is recommended due to its simplicity.

-### Option 1 - Running ReactionDataExtractor inside a Docker container
+### Option 1 - Running ReactionDataExtractor inside a Docker container - Recommended
 This is the simplest and most universal approach making the tool much more portable.
 Details on the installation process can be found [here](https://hub.docker.com/repository/docker/dmwil/reactiondataextractor)

 ### Option 2 - Installation via Conda